arcteggzz/JS30_Hackerank/README.md

 Day 13 (✅)=> https://www.hackerrank.com/challenges/encryption/problem
 Day 14 (❌)=> https://www.hackerrank.com/challenges/organizing-containers-of-balls/problem
 Day 15 (❌)=> https://www.hackerrank.com/challenges/queens-attack-2/problem
+Almost done with this challenge.
+Almost.
+I need to figure out how to count in the second diagonal.
+I have some of the files saved in my office folder.
+Not sure how to get them here.
 Day 16 (✅,❌)=> https://www.hackerrank.com/challenges/climbing-the-leaderboard/problem
 Day 17 (❌)=> https://www.hackerrank.com/challenges/bigger-is-greater/problem
 Day 18 (❌)=> https://www.hackerrank.com/challenges/non-divisible-subset/problem
 Day 19 (✅)=> https://www.hackerrank.com/challenges/the-grid-search/problem
+What a day of hardwork.
+This problem pushed me to the limits. sweet to finally solve it.
+Hints? limit your search range, Do you really need to search the entire grid?
 Day 20 ()=> https://www.hackerrank.com/challenges/fraudulent-activity-notifications/problem?isFullScreen=true

 # Advanced Level Challenges